Skip to content

 Chen Meng

 Chen Meng won Olympic singles gold at the 2020 Tokyo Games after a long climb to the top of the rankings.
-Known for her powerful left-handed attacks and consistent baseline play, Chen spent extended periods as world No. 1 and has won multiple WTT titles.
+Known for her heavy left-handed attacks and consistent baseline play, Chen spent extended periods as world No. 1 and has won multiple WTT titles.
 Her methodical, power-driven style contrasts with Sun Yingsha's speed-based game, creating one of the most compelling rivalries in women's table tennis.

 Tomokazu Harimoto

 Tomokazu Harimoto (born Zhang Zhiyu) became the youngest-ever World Championship bronze medalist and has been breaking age records since his early teens.
-Born in Japan to Chinese parents (both former professional players), Harimoto plays with extraordinary aggression and vocal intensity on court.
+Born in Japan to Chinese parents (both former top-level players), Harimoto plays with rare aggression and vocal intensity on court.
 He won the WTT Cup Finals in 2021 and consistently challenges the Chinese dominance in men's singles, representing Japan's strongest table tennis generation in decades.

-Essential Table Tennis Equipment
+Key Table Tennis Equipment

 Table tennis equipment is precisely regulated by the ITTF, with specifications governing everything from table dimensions to rubber thickness.
-At the competitive level, equipment choices — particularly rubber and blade combinations — directly affect playing style, spin capability, and speed.
+At the competitive level, equipment choices — particularly rubber and blade combinations.
+Directly affect playing style, spin capability, and speed.

 Table

-The official table tennis table is 2.74m long, 1.525m wide, and 76cm high, with a dark-colored (usually blue or green) matte surface that provides consistent ball bounce.
+The official table tennis table is 2.74m long, 1.525m wide, and 76cm high, with a dark-colored (usually blue or green) matte surface that produces consistent ball bounce.
 The table must yield a 23cm bounce when a standard ball is dropped from a height of 30cm.
 A white 15.25cm-high net divides the table in half.
 Leading manufacturers include Butterfly, Stiga, DHS (Double Happiness), and Joola — all of which supply tables for international competitions.

 Ball